turingschool/front-end-curriculum/lessons/module-3/advanced-react-hooks.md

 * Clone the repo to your machine
 * Switch to the `using-hooks-advanced` branch
 * Run `npm install` in the repo
-* Put a thumbs up in the participants panel of zoom once you're done!

 ## Context and useContext